OctopusDeploy/blog/blog/2023-06/cloud-nomad-architectures/index.md

 ### Portable shelters

 Ancient hunter-gatherers learned to move to where the food was.
-Rather than having a fixed home, they would migrate based on the seasonal availability of water, plants, and animals.
+Rather than having a fixed home, they migrated based on the seasonal availability of water, plants, and animals.
 In more modern times, tinkers and traders moved to where they could find new customers.

 To maintain mobility, nomads developed portable dwellings or temporary shelters like [goahti](https://en.wikipedia.org/wiki/Goahti), [tipis](https://en.wikipedia.org/wiki/Tipi), and [wickiups](https://en.wikipedia.org/wiki/Wigwam).